 - Reason 2: the chemical reactions are slower in the cold.

 Generally, chemical reactions tend to slow down as the temperature drops.
 The foam does not harden as well.
 Also, it can become brittle and crumbly, and form a powder-like foam structure on the surface.

 In contrast, winter foams are optimised for typical winter weather conditions and retain their properties in the cold.

 - Reason 3: the honey effect

 If you work with construction foam in the winter, you will probably first notice that less foam comes out of the can when it is cold.
 This is because the fluid PU polymer in the can acts like honey when cold.
 The colder it gets, the tougher the compound becomes.
 This is why it can no longer exit the can valve as easily.
 Therefore, the can temperature should be at least 5 °C.

 Tip: Always check the temperature even of winter foam cans

-However, like any other PU foam, when using winter foam, you should ensure that the cans themselves have a temperature of at least 5°C when they are used.
-Otherwise the fluid foam in the can will become too viscous and cannot be applied correctly.
+You should also bear this last point in mind when using winter foam.
+Even winter foam cans should have a temperature of at least 5°C when they are used.
+Otherwise, the fluid foam in the can will become too viscous and does not exit the valve properly.

 When hard, construction foam is resistant to sub-zero temperatures

-Once the construction foam has hardened, it is resistant to cold and temperatures of up to - 40°C. This also applies for ‘normal’ construction foam that is used in the summer.
+The question remains as to whether ‘normal’ construction foam insulates as well as winter foam.
+The answer is a resounding Yes!
+Once construction foam has hardened, the cold no longer has any effect on it.
+It is resistant to cold and temperatures of down to - 40°C. And its fine cell structure ensures that the cold stays outside.
+This also applies for ‘normal’ construction foam that is used in the summer.